 The knee is the largest joint in the body and one of the most commonly injured.
 A complex joint with many components, it is vulnerable to a wide range of injuries.
 Some of those can be treated without surgery, while others require surgery to correct.
 Our Sacramento knee pain treatment providers at Summit Orthopedic Specialists are skilled at diagnosing and treating a wide range of knee injuries to get our patients back to their sport or activity as quickly as possible.

 The knee is made up of the lower end of the thighbone (femur), which rotates on the upper end of the shinbone (tibia), and the kneecap (patella), which slides in a groove on the end of the femur.

 The knee also contains large ligaments, which help control motion by connecting bones and by bracing the joint against abnormal types of motion.
 Another important structure, the meniscus, is a wedge of soft cartilage between the femur and tibia that serves to cushion the knee and help it absorb shock during motion.

 Depending on the location and severity of the injury, symptoms of a knee injury may vary.
-Symptoms that often coincide with knee pain include:
+The following symptoms often coincide with knee pain:

 ADOLESCENT ANTERIOR KNEE PAIN

 Chronic pain in the front and center of the knee is common among active, healthy young people, especially girls.
 It is usually not caused by any particular abnormality and does not mean that the knee will be damaged by continuing activities.
 The true cause of anterior knee pain is not always clear, but may involve different factors such as imbalance of the thigh muscles, poor flexibility and overdoing sports or activities.
 Knee Pain usually begins gradually and may include popping sounds in the knee, pain at night, and pain during activities that repeatedly bend the knee.
 Ice, rest and simple exercises are often helpful for teens with pain behind the kneecap.